arunprabu/my-big-react-app-july2024/References/Notes.md

     4. Header and Footer should NOT be loaded again and again  [DONE]
     5. The section in b/w Header and Footer should show contextual updates [DONE]
     6. Active Menu should be set [TODO]
-    7. Page Title should be updated
+    7. Page Title should be updated [TODO]

     using react-router-dom